How to: Unlist Your App from the App Stores

 Removing an App from Google Play Store

-In the Google Play Console, go to the "Advanced Settings" (under "Setup" in the side menu) of your app.
+In the Google Play Console, go to the "Advanced Settings" (under "Test and release" in the side menu) of your app.

 Select "Unpublished" under app availability.